Calva: Clojure & ClojureScript support for VS Code

-With Calva I hope to help lowering the barriers into the Clojure world.
-The idea is that by leveraging the strengths of VS Code and nREPL, I can offer a turn-key, productive, environment in which to learn and to use Clojure and ClojureScript.
+With Calva we hope to help lower the barriers into the Clojure world.
+The idea is that by leveraging the strengths of VS Code and nREPL, we can offer a turn-key, productive environment in which to learn and use Clojure and ClojureScript.

 How to Connect Calva to your project

 Connect by letting Calva start your project (a.k.a.
 Jack-in).

 When Calva has connected, it will open a REPL window giving you some getting started tips, and you can start hacking.
 The first thing you should always do to ”wake” Calva is to load/evaluate the current Clojure(Script) file:

 Troubles connecting?
 Check here.
 (Please help keep that wiki page updated.)

 You might want to start with evaluating some code.
 Calva has this notion about the ”current” form (the symbol under the cursor or the paren enclosed s-expr immediately adjacent to the cursor).
 Issue the Evaluate current form (or selection) command: